 The Middle School Esports League reserves the right to add, remove, or otherwise amend all rule sets without prior notice.
-However, Middle School Esports League will use its best efforts to provide reasonable notice prior to any significant rule changes.
+However, the Middle School Esports League will use its best efforts to provide reasonable notice prior to any significant rule changes.

 The content of emails, support tickets, or any other correspondence with Middle School Esports League administration is deemed strictly confidential information.
 The publication of such material is prohibited without express written consent from the Middle School Esports League.

 2.5 Match Broadcasting